 Traditionally companies were shipping new app releases on a monthly or quarterly basis.
 But recently, the trend has changed to several app updates on a weekly or daily basis.
 The main reason being to remain ahead of other competitors by rolling out the latest features constantly, and being in an error-free state most of the time by pushing bug fixes, adapting to the latest OS versions, etc.

 The manual effort to test, sign, update version numbers and send new builds to the App Store and the Google Play Store is a lot, especially when multiple builds are being generated per day.
 The question that arises is, “How do we automate this process?”.
 The answer is by implementing Mobile DevOps with Continuous Integration, Continuous Delivery and Continuous Deployment.

 Continuous integration combines the work of multiple developers and is usually done to finish multiple features and fix bugs simultaneously, in an iterative fashion.
-Continuous Delivery is a methodology that build apps so they are ready whenever a release is required at any point of time.
+Continuous Delivery is a methodology that builds apps so they are ready whenever a release is required at any point in time.
 Continuous Deployment is an automation process that instantly deploys the changes you make, to Google Play Store, Apple App Store etc. or to a group of testers through a pipeline.

 Implementing Continuous Integration and Deployment for Mobile apps With Visual Studio App Center

 Visual Studio App Center brings together multiple services commonly used by mobile developers.
 App Center can be used for multiple services to build, test and deploy applications, usage and crash data analytics, push notifications, user authentication, and data synchronization.
 Visual Studio App Center can be used with many mobile app development technologies.
 Here is a list of Technologies that App Center currently supports: